Due Diligence: Making ‘Pre-Diligence’ a Part of the Company’s DNA

 The end objective of due diligence is to uncover hidden information about the target company.
 The Latin phrase caveat emptor remains true: Let the buyer beware.
 For buyers/investors, due diligence is critical, as some business owners might intentionally hide damaging information about their business.

-Due diligence activities help to anticipate issues that may arise later and derail the transaction.
+Due diligence activities help anticipate issues that may arise later and derail the transaction.
 Despite being the company’s biggest investor, the business owner cannot possibly know every aspect of the business.
-Internal due diligence helps unravel risks and opportunities, and benefits to mitigate potential business risks that would otherwise impact business valuation.
+Internal due diligence helps unravel risks, opportunities, and benefits to mitigate potential business risks that would otherwise impact business valuation.

 For example, by performing an operational assessment, a business owner might uncover bottlenecks that would benefit from more streamlined, efficient processes.
 This comprehensive outlook acts as a shield during the negotiation process and enables the owner to prioritize resources toward improvements that will enhance the business’s valuation over time.

 The due diligence process begins once the buyer presents a letter of intent to the seller.
 Conducting and completing due diligence is a condition of the sale.
-However, conducting due diligence is a daunting task, but companies can prepare for it by performing “pre-diligence.”
+Conducting due diligence is a daunting task, but companies can prepare for it by performing “pre-diligence.”

 Understanding Pre-diligence